 Upon successful completion of this program, students are eligible to receive a Diploma in Mechatronics and Advanced Manufacturing Technology.

-Upon successful completion of the requirements for Semesters 1 and 2, students are eligible to receive a Certificate in Mechatronics and Advanced Manufacturing Technology.
+Upon successful completion of the requirements for Year 1, students are eligible to receive a Certificate in Mechatronics and Advanced Manufacturing Technology.

 This online version of the Kwantlen Polytechnic University Calendar is the official version of the University Calendar.
 Although every effort is made to ensure accuracy at the time of publication, KPU reserves the right to make any corrections in the contents and provisions of this calendar without notice.
 In addition, the University reserves the right to cancel, add, or revise contents or change fees at any time without notice.
 To report errors or omissions, or send comments or suggestions, please email Calendar.Editor@kpu.ca